Collin maintains a national practice focused on complex environmental and toxic tort litigation matters.

-His background in the humanities and natural sciences uniquely positions him to understand clients’ sophisticated technical processes, provide clients counsel concerning these processes, and then capably represent clients’ interests in any litigation forum.
+His educational background in the humanities and natural sciences, and his experience clerking in federal and state supreme courts, uniquely position him to understand clients’ sophisticated technical processes, provide clients counsel concerning these processes, and then capably represent clients’ interests in any litigation forum.

 During his time at the University of Michigan Law School, Collin served as a Symposium Editor for the Michigan Journal of Law Reform and was a Student Attorney in the school’s Human Trafficking Clinic.
-He was also a board member of the Environmental Law Society and participated in the National Environmental Law Moot Court Competition—as both a team member and a coach.
-Additionally, Collin contributed various publications in environmental, insurance, and international-refugee law to the Michigan Journal of Environmental and Administrative Law, the Michigan Journal of Public Affairs, and the University of Michigan’s Program in Refugee and Asylum Law’s online resource, RefLaw.
+He also participated in the National Environmental Law Moot Court Competition, as both a team member and coach.
+Collin contributed publications on environmental and climate-insurance-related legal topics to the Michigan Journal of Environmental and Administrative Law and the Michigan Journal of Public Affairs.

 - University of Pittsburgh (B.A., magna cum laude, 2012)